Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 Chunks that haven't been visited in a while that are not claimed will be deleted after X amount of time.
 This is also why it's very important to claim your house so that the server doesn't just delete it.

-This is also one of the reason that server is able to have 1.13 chunks without you having to go out very far into the world.
+This is also one of the reasons that the server is able to have 1.13 chunks without you having to go out very far into the world.

 Stuff deleted by the server can be recovered providing that the server has a backup of it.
 Keep in mind that recovering builds like this will take some time and will easily piss off Kyrobi if done too frequently.

-Backups of the world are done everyday and go back up to a month.
+Backups of the world are done every day and go back up to a month.
 If you need a build recovered from longer than that period, you are essentially screwed.

 ### Additional server info

-There is a way to check for additional information on the server such as the the average play time of players.
+There is a way to check for additional information on the server such as the average play time of players.

 You can access it [HERE](http://cynagen.xyz:8144/server).
 The page might take some time to update.